Vortex Stretching of Non-premixed, Diluted Hydrogen/Oxygen Flamelets: Conclusion

 For a given set of input parameters, the introduction of vorticity and varying transverse strain rates significantly changes the velocity profiles and scalar gradients within the domain.
 Furthermore, the ambient strain rate at which the flame extinguishes may be increased as much as $26\%$ by vorticity.

-Existing flamelet theories neglect the use of vorticity and ambient inflow normal strain rates as critical input parameters \cite{Peters2000,PitschPeters,Mueller2020,Pitsch_Ihme}.
+Existing flamelet theories avoid using vorticity and ambient inflow normal strain rates as critical input parameters \cite{Peters2000,PitschPeters1998,Mueller2020,Pitsch_Ihme}.
 Instead, together with pressure, local conditions at the flame are used for input to the analysis.
-Specifically, mixture fraction, local normal strain rate and SDR are used to identify all flame characteristics.
+Specifically, mixture fraction and SDR are used to identify all flame characteristics.

-The identification of maximum SDR (usually assumed as a Gaussian variation) is claimed to allow identification of the important flame characteristics including burning rate and maximum temperature in many existing flamelet models.
-On the contrary, our results show that SDR and local strain rate depend strongly on vorticity and inflow strain rate, including how strain rate distributes in a three-dimensional flame structure.
-Thus, SDR cannot be used to distinguish between all possible flame states.
-In addition to this problem of major omission of existing theory, there is little literature that can guide the scaling of scalar gradients or SDR from the resolved scale for RANS or LES to the sub-grid scale of the flamelet.
-SDR is essentially impossible to scale because it asymptotes to zero outside the flamelet.
-The scaling of vorticity or ambient (inflow) strain rate in turbulent flows is better understood and even is discussed in textbooks.
-Finally, the use of SDR in flow media with preferential diffusion is highly artificial and controversial.
-It is clear that a method relying on the scaling of inflow conditions for vorticity and normal strain rate is superior in its analytical foundations and in its ability to apply with models using more detailed transport.
-Namely, the physics are better described in both qualitative and quantitative terms.
+The identification of maximum SDR (usually assumed as a Gaussian variation) is claimed to allow identification of the important flame characteristics including production rate and maximum temperature in many existing flamelet models.
+While results show that the impacts of applied strain rates and vorticity are somewhat captured by maximum SDR, they also show that SDR and local strain rate depend strongly on vorticity and ambient inflow strain rate, including how strain rate distributes in a three-dimensional counterflow structure.
+Thus, SDR cannot be used to distinguish between all possible flamelet solutions of varying global inputs ($S^*$ and $\omega$) as multiple solutions appear the same under the guise of SDR.
+In addition, there is little literature that can guide the scaling of scalar gradients or SDR from the resolved scale for RANS or LES to the sub-grid scale of the flamelet.
+SDR (as commonly constructed) is essentially impossible to scale because it asymptotes to zero outside the flamelet.
+The scaling of vorticity or ambient (inflow) strain rate in turbulent flows is better understood and even is discussed in textbooks \cite{Hinze_1959,Pope_2000,Zhu_Antonia_1996,Johnson2024}.
+Finally, the use of SDR in flow media with preferential and differential diffusion is highly artificial and controversial.
+It is clear that a method relying on the scaling of inflow conditions for vorticity and normal strain rate is sound in its analytical foundations and in its ability to apply with models using more detailed transport; however, any realized improvements consequential of the former point remain to be seen.